Canop/termimad/README.md

 In order to separate the rendering format from the content, the `format!` macro is not always a good solution because you may not be sure the content is free of characters which may mess the markdown.

+A template is to markdown what a prepared statement is to SQL: interpreted once and preventing the content to be interpreted as parts of the structure.

 A solution is to use one of the templating functions or macros.

+#### Inline Templates

 Example: